 School Staff must use School provided devices whenever they can.
 If School devices cannot be used, personal devices can be used but they must be secure, passwords must not be saved or remembered and in no instance can any sensitive data be downloaded or saved to the device.
 Remote Access can be used on any device.

+Protection from cyber attacks

+The school will:

+Work with governors and the IT department to make sure cyber security is given the time and resources it needs to make the school secure

+Make sure staff are aware of its procedures for reporting and responding to cyber security incidents

+Investigate whether our IT software needs updating or replacing to be more secure

+Not engage in ransom requests from ransomware attacks, as this would not guarantee recovery of data

+Put controls in place that are:

+Proportionate: the school will verify this using a third-party audit (such as 360 degree safe), to objectively test that what it has in place is effective

+Multi-layered: everyone will be clear on what to look out for to keep our systems safe

+Up to date: with a system in place to monitor when the school needs to update its software

+Regularly reviewed and tested: to make sure the systems are as effective and secure as they can be

+Immediate back up of critical data offsite

+Delegate specific responsibility for maintaining the security of our management information system (MIS) to our IT department

+Make sure ICT staff conduct regular access reviews to make sure each user in the school has the right level of permissions and admin rights

+Have a firewall in place that is switched on

 Internet Access The school wireless internet connection is secured.
 Filters are in place to protect pupils and staff from inappropriate online materials.
 Please be aware that these are not fool-proof and that you must report anything that is a cause for concern to the IT Manager and a member of the Senior Leadership Team immediately.